Victoria F. Nourse

-Victoria Frances Nourse (born November 9, 1958) is the Ralph V. Whitworth Professor of Law at Georgetown University Law Center and the executive director of its Center on Congressional Studies.
-She currently serves as vice chair of the United States Commission on Civil Rights as an appointee of President Joe Biden.
-She previously served as general counsel to the vice president under the Obama Administration.
-A nominee for the United States Court of Appeals for the Seventh Circuit, her nomination was returned to the president on December 17, 2011, after the Senate adjourned for more than 30 days.
+Victoria Frances Nourse (born November 9, 1958) is an American lawyer and executive director serving as the vice chair of the United States Commission on Civil Rights since 2023.
+A member of the Democratic Party, she has served as the professor at law at the Georgetown University Law Center since 2019.

 Nourse has published extensively on Congress, the separation of powers and statutory interpretation.
 She regularly appears as a legal expert on media outlets such as CNN, PBS and NPR, providing interpretation of national judicial and political developments.
-Her recent scholarship and public commentary have centered on the trials and impeachments of Donald Trump, the Supreme Court, and current challenges facing American Democracy.
+Her more recent scholarship and public commentary have centered on the trials and impeachments of Donald Trump, the Supreme Court, and current challenges facing American democracy.

 Early life and education

 Nourse was born in Dunedin, Florida, grew up in Marblehead Massachusetts, and received her Bachelor of Arts from Stanford University Phi Beta Kappa in 1980 and later received a Juris Doctor from the University of California, Berkeley School of Law in 1984, where she was named to the Order of the Coif.